opengisch/qpip/README.md

 **WARNING - THIS IS IN EARLY DEVELOPEMENT, NOT STABLE/USABLE YET**

-**QPIP** is a QGIS plugin allowing to install other plugin's python dependencies.
+**QPIP** is a QGIS plugin allowing to install Python dependencies for other plugins.

 When loading other plugins, it will check if a `requirements.txt` file exists in its directory.
 If so, it will verify if the dependencies are met, and display a dialog offering to install missing requirements.

 All requirements are installed in the user's profile (under `python/dependencies`), so that each user profile can have a different set of dependencies.

+## Using QPIP in your plugin

+Add `plugin_dependencies=qpip` to your plugin's `metadata.txt` to ensure your user will have QPIP installed upon installation of your plugin.

+Add a `requirements.txt` file in your plugin directory (see [an example](https://pip.pypa.io/en/stable/cli/pip_install/#example-requirements-file)).

+**Important** : make sure to keep your requirements as loose as possible, as to minimise the risk of requirements conflicts with other plugins.
+Also, avoid requiring libraries that may conflict with core QGIS dependencies such as GDAL, as it could lead to instabilities.

 ## Limitations